AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 **Parameter Definitions:**

-*	`seqtab.nochim <-` – specifies the variable we are going to store the results within in our R environment
+*	`seqtab.nochim <-` – specifies the variable that will store the results within in our R environment

 *	`removeBimeraDenovo()` – the DADA2 function we are calling, with the following parameters set within it